TED TODD FLOORING

 Whilst value engineering your project with these materials may be an attractive prospect, the reality is that these are not lifetime solutions and have a more negative impact than a wood floor over time, both from a financial and environmental perspective.

 Installation-wise too, there are benefits to be reaped.
 Engineered wood flooring options, unlike solid wood floors, do not need to be nailed or glued to the sub-floor.
-It’s important to never confuse engineered boards with laminate or veneer.
-Whereas our engineered hardwood flooring uses a 4mm-6mm hardwood layer, giving a hardwearing finish that will last for decades, laminate has an image of wood printed on its surface whilst veneer uses only a very thin layer of wood over a core of some type of composite wood product, usually fibreboard.
+Our engineered hardwood flooring uses a 4mm-6mm hardwood layer, giving a hardwearing finish that will last for decades.

-Perhaps above all else, nothing can quite compare to the natural look, sound and feel of these timbers.
-Whether you select an engineered or solid option, you know you are getting the real deal; a flooring or cladding that links you back to nature in a pinch, granting relaxing and comforting feelings from each surface it graces.
+Perhaps above all else, nothing can quite compare to the natural look, sound, and feel of these timbers.
+Whether you select an engineered or solid option, you know you are getting the real deal; a flooring or cladding that links you back to nature in a pinch, granting a relaxing and comforting feeling from each surface it graces.

 How do you install and care for engineered wood flooring?

 Installing engineered wood flooring can be easily done by any professional or experienced flooring fitter.
 Find out more about how to install your engineered wood floor here.

 We encourage you to only ever allow a professional to complete this task, as proper subfloor preparation and small details can make all the difference in achieving the perfect flooring installation.